gman-code/cat_breeds-v1/README.md

 # CatsBreeds

-Welcome to your new gem!
+Welcome 'cats_breeds gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cats_breeds`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+My Ruby code in the file `lib/cats_breeds`.
+To experiment with that code, run in the whole folder CLI PROJECT,'cats_breeds./lib./run', in cat_breeds run './run for an interactive prompt.

- Delete this and the text above, and describe your gem
+CLI_

+The installation

 ## Installation